Transformers · OrevateAI

 When thinking about how to pack for summer camp, clothing is usually the biggest category.
 The key is to pack enough for a week, assuming laundry facilities might be limited or infrequent.
 Focus on durable, comfortable, and weather-appropriate items.

-For a typical one-week camp session, aim for:
+For a typical one-week camp session in 2026, aim for:

 • T-shirts/Tops: 7-10 (moisture-wicking fabrics are a plus)